haleyrwang/CCNL_Symptoms_Neurotransmitters/README.md

 #### Neurotransmitter Receptor Annotation Plotting
 These scripts map the derived brain signatures against 21 PET-derived receptor and transporter density maps across 9 neurotransmitter systems.

-- cog+ep-rsfc-receptor-plotting.ipynb: Consolidates the spatial correlation analyses for the RSFC modality across all dimensions (cognition + early psychosis symptoms).
+- cog_ep-rsfc-receptor-plotting.ipynb: Consolidates the spatial correlation analyses for the RSFC modality across all dimensions (cognition + early psychosis symptoms).
 This generates the final matrices displaying Spearman ρ values, spin-permutation p-values, and FDR-corrected q-values (Figure 3).

-- cog+ep-anat-receptor-plotting.ipynb: Consolidates the spatial correlation analyses for the anatomical modality across all dimensions.
+- cog_ep-anat-receptor-plotting.ipynb: Consolidates the spatial correlation analyses for the anatomical modality across all dimensions.
 This generates the statistical heatmaps for the anatomical signatures against the receptor maps (Figure 3).

 ####  Data Availability
 The neuroimaging and clinical data used in these analyses are available through the Human Connectome Project for Early Psychosis (HCP-EP Release 1.1) via the NIMH Data Archive.
 Normative PET maps were acquired via the neuromaps toolbox.